nearprotocol/stakewars/README.md

 near stake <YOUR_ACCOUNT_ID> <VALIDATOR_KEYS_PUBLIC_KEY> 0 --walletUrl https://wallet.betanet.nearprotocol.com --helperUrl https://helper.betanet.nearprotocol.com --nodeUrl https://rpc.betanet.nearprotocol.com
 ```
 Wait for two epochs (6 hours) and shut down your node.
 You may kill the validator process straight away, but it will have an impact on the network performance (less throughput) and other users will not be happy!

+If you are running the staking pool, you will have to ask your delegators to unstake their funds first.

 To stop your node, simply issue the command:
 ```bash